 “Alina has definitely grown as a player with a year of college hockey under her belt,” Northeastern coach Dave Flint said.
 “She has elevated her game in every way and has proven to be one of, if not the best, forwards in the country.”

-Mueller has scored 20 goals and 54 points as a sophomore, good for a second-place tie nationally.
+Mueller scored 27 goals and 66 points as a sophomore, good for a second-place tie nationally.
 She is a four-time Hockey East Player of the Week and two-time Hockey East Player of the month this season.
-Mueller is on a current run of six goals and 16 points in Northeastern’s last seven games, which includes a career-high five-point effort during a January win at Vermont.
+Mueller went on a current run of six goals and 16 points in Northeastern’s last seven games, which includes a career-high five-point effort during a January win at Vermont.

 “I was confident coming into the second half of the season,” Mueller said.
 “The more important part of the season is now and in the second half, every night is like a championship game.”